JerrettG/Time-Management-Web-App/README.md

 - [x] Email service for email link verification for registration and reset username/password function
 - [ ] Project collaboration with other users

+## NOTE:
+The deployed version of this website has been taken down temporarily.
+When the site is ready to be hosted again, the project will be deployed and reachable at https://thetimelyproject.com

 ## Product Demo:

 ### Login